RAG

 Cost: Free for CRUD operations.
 Chargeable for document processing (parsing, chunking, and embedding consume credits).

 Async: Yes.
-Document processing runs asynchronously after creation.
-Check status via
+Document processing runs asynchronously after sources are added.
+Check the

 A RAG (Retrieval-Augmented Generation) is a knowledge base that lets your AI agents answer questions using your own content.
 Instead of relying solely on the LLM’s training data, the AI retrieves relevant passages from your uploaded documents and URLs at query time, grounding its responses in your authoritative content.